 However, evidence suggests that the rapid environmental changes associated with climate change are already causing geographic shifts in distribution that track shifting distributions of species’ thermal niches (Pinsky et al., 2013; Crozier & Hutchings, 2014; Pinsky et al., 2021).

 Fourth paragraph: Caveats: We did not consider other climate factors like oxygen, salinity, sea level, etc. We also did not consider the indirect effects of climate change on the species of interest.
 For example, warming has been implicated as a factor in the reduction of larval dispersal capacity in fish (e.g., Raventos et al., 2021).
 Further, some studies have suggested that the expansion of warm-water species distributions towards the poles may outpace the shift of cold-water species, leading to shifts in ecosystem structure (e.g., Pound et al., 2021).
 Increased predation, competition, or parasitism from incoming warm-water species may also negatively impact the native species of this region (get some refs here on the impacts of invasive species and parasites due to warming on Scotian shelf).
-This was beyond the scope of this project.
+This was beyond the scope of this project, BUT put here how, if these things occur, how could this further impact the sites/species identified?

 Temperature reduces fish dispersal as larvae grow faster to their settlement size - Raventos - 2021 - Journal of Animal Ecology - Wiley Online Library